18F/noaa-nwm-pa/problem-statement.md

-* A software engineer who feels confounded about the code, needs to model groundwater for regional Kentucky limestone karst, but faces a year of software engineering with delivering value.
+* A software engineer who feels confounded about the code, needs to model groundwater for regional Kentucky limestone karst, but faces a year of software engineering without delivering value.
 * A hydrologist who feels isolated about the lack of community, needs to find people working on similar hydrologic/computational problems, but faces a months-long learning curve